limine-bootloader/limine/STIVALE.md

 PIC/APIC IRQs are all masked.

 `esp` is set to the requested stack as per stivale header.
+An invalid return address of 0 is pushed to the stack before jumping to the kernel.

 A pointer to the stivale structure (described below) is pushed onto this stack before the entry point is called.